axthosarouris/gradle-plugin-no-test-project-dependencies/README.md

 ## Gradle plugin demo where the functional tests have no access to the plugin or the testing project classpath

 ### Functionality description:
-This plugin accepts a configuration of the form and echoes the contents of the file in the Standard output.
+This plugin accepts a configuration of the following form and echoes the contents of the file in the Standard output.
 ```groovy
 echofiletask{